I remember saying to my Teacher “I don’t know what to do with my life,” and him replying, “Neither do I. Isn’t it wonderful!”

-Should I go to this university or that one, study computers or literature, work for a company or be self-employed, live in America of Europe?
+Should I go to this university or that one, study computers or literature, work for a company or be self-employed, live in Paris of Rome?

-When you are trying to figure out what to do next, you can easily become frozen like a rabbit in the headlights of overwhelming choice.
-When there are so many things you COULD do with your life, how on earth do you settle for one thing?
+When you’re trying to figure out what to do next, you can easily become frozen like a rabbit in the headlights of overwhelming choice.
+There are so many things you COULD do with your life.
+How on earth do you settle for one?

-I‘ve played many different roles in my life—student, musician, traveller, healer, monk, taxi driver, businessman, life coach, author—and I’m not done yet.
+I‘ve had many different roles in my life—student, musician, traveller, healer, monk, taxi driver, businessman, life coach, author—and I’m not done yet.

 One of the more interesting transitions was from monk to taxi driver (sounds like there might be a book in there!)